List of NFL rivalries: Cincinnati Bengals vs. Pittsburgh Steelers

 The two teams have played each other twice a year since becoming division rivals in 1970.
 This rivalry has gained intensity since the 2000s, as the teams have met twice in the playoffs, with both games being marked by hard hits and injuries with the most infamous example occurring in the 2005 playoffs.
-The Steelers lead the overall series 68–39 and the postseason series 2–0.
-However, the Steelers have been more dominant recently, posting a record of 28–7 since 2004, when they drafted Roethlisberger.
+The Steelers lead the overall series 72–41 and the postseason series 2–0.
 There were two times that the rivalry has met during the playoffs: the Wild Card rounds of 2005 and 2015, with the Steelers winning both meetings at Cincinnati.
-The 2005 game is marked as a special time in the rivalry because this is when Steelers defensive tackle Kimo Von Oelhoffen injured Bengals quarterback Carson Palmer, while the 2015 game is also special due to the fact that Bengals running back Jeremy Hill fumbled the ball in the waning minutes when the Bengals had a 16–15 lead over the Steelers to give the latter one last chance.
+The 2005 game is marked as a special time in the rivalry because this is when Steelers defensive tackle Kimo Von Oelhoffen injured Bengals quarterback Carson Palmer, while the 2015 game is also special because Bengals running back Jeremy Hill fumbled the ball in the waning minutes when the Bengals had a 16–15 lead over the Steelers to give the latter one last chance.
 They used that chance wisely as they drove down the field (with the help of two costly personal fouls by the Bengals) and kicked a game-winning field goal.

+Cleveland Browns vs. Baltimore Ravens

+The Browns–Ravens rivalry in the AFC North began when the Browns resumed operations in 1999, after suspending operations for three seasons after the original Browns moved to Baltimore and became the Ravens.
+The rivalry between the Browns and Ravens was more directed at former Browns owner Art Modell, who orchestrated the move, than the team itself, and has, by most Ravens fans, been simply considered a divisional game.
+The rivalry has been largely one-sided, as the Ravens hold a 39–15 series lead as of the 2025 season.
+The two teams have not met in the playoffs.

 Cleveland Browns vs. Pittsburgh Steelers

 The Browns–Steelers rivalry is one of the most storied in the American Football Conference and NFL.
-With 138 meetings and counting, it is the oldest rivalry in the AFC.
+With 145 meetings and counting, it is the oldest rivalry in the AFC.
 The two divisional foes have a natural rivalry due to the commonalities between the cities.
 It is sometimes called the Turnpike Rivalry because the majority of driving route between the two cities are connected via the Pennsylvania and Ohio Turnpikes.
-The Steelers lead the series 80–62–1 as of the end of the 2022 season, including a 2–1 playoff record against Cleveland.
-The Steelers have dominated the series in recent years, posting a 39–10–1 record against the Browns since their 1999 return to the NFL.
+The Steelers lead the series 83–64–1 as of the 2025 season, including a 2–1 playoff record against Cleveland.

+Baltimore Ravens vs. Pittsburgh Steelers

+The Ravens–Steelers rivalry in the AFC North is one of the most intense in the NFL.
+The Ravens and Steelers often compete for divisional supremacy.
+They are also known for fielding tough, hard-hitting defensive squads, giving their games an extra element of physical intensity.
+The Steelers lead the series 36–27 as of the 2024 season, including a 3–2 record in the playoffs.
+The two teams have combined for eight Super Bowl championships.
+CBS Sports ranked this rivalry as No. 2 of their best NFL rivalry of the 2000s.